linanwx/aosr/README.md

 - The review process has been optimized.
 Now a learning process has been added to learn the last item that was marked as forgotten.
 - Redesigned the format.
 The new format contributes to some minor changes.
 For example, cloze will no longer be disrupted by the addition of a new cloze.
 In addition, the new review format should also be easier to develop and expand.

+However, some core functions, such as viewing review data statistics, are not available yet.
+I will improve the function according to my free time.

 # Demo